Bobberty/MTASTS-EXIM-PERL/README.md

 There are no named databases within the LMDB structure.
 The data structue is as follows:

-- domainname.com:mx
+- domainname.tld:mx
   - Contains a colon seperated list of domain names listed in the MTA-STS HTML record.
 This may contain wildcards.
-- domainname.com:mode
+- domainname.tld:mode
   - Contains the mode the MTA-STS record is in.
 This may be one of the following "enforce","testing" or "none"
-- domainname.com:expire
+- domainname.tld:expire
   - This contains the Unix Time that this record expires in seconds.
-- domainname.com:id
+- domainname.tld:id
   - This is the MTA-STS id located in the MTA-STS DNS TXT record.
-- domainname.com:report
+- domainname.tld:report
   - This is the contact URL for the RFC 8460 TLSRPT.
 When it comes to the MTA-STS RFC 8461, this is only required if the mode/policy is set to "testing" and the sending server sends regular reports.
 At this time, the mailto: gets stripped and this only contains an email address.

 ### A few notes: